 The mindset of the people has changed from, over the decade, as now people want to be the boss of their own and don't want to restrict themselves in the walls of 9-to-5 jobs.
 This decade brought a hit of entrepreneurs and their startups with amazing ideas and execution, that has helped people and has changed the ways, for people living their lives.

-Here are the 13 startups which have changed the market of the Indian entrepreneurship-
+Here are the 13 best startups of the decade which have changed the market of the Indian entrepreneurship-

 Go cashless has been the motto of 2019 and the public is taking it quite effectively.
 The wave of online transactions hit India in 2010 when Paytm was launched.
 PAYTM is an e-commerce system, based in Noida, Uttar Pradesh.
 It is available in 11 Indian languages and offers online use-cases as mobile recharges, utility, bill, payments, travel, movies, and events booking, in-store payments at grocery stores, fruits and vegetable shops, restaurants, parking, tolls, pharmacies, etc.